Electrical safety in caravans and tents

 • Power is available to caravan and camper vans at sites by connecting a supply extension lead from a socket outlet at an on-site connection facility to an inlet fixed plug fitted on the van.

 • The supply extension lead must be one continuous length and be rated at 15 amperes.
-The lead should also be between 3 and 15 metres long.
+The lead should not exceed 10 metres in length.

 • The lead should also be secured to the tie bar at the site connection facility.
 Ensure the lead does not cross vehicle tracks or block access ways.